 - 2 tablespoons dry white wine

-- Six 3-ounce skinless sea bass fillets (preferably wild striped bass or substitute cod or black cod)
+- Six (3- to 6-ounce) skinless sea bass fillets (preferably wild striped bass or you can substitute cod or black cod)

 - 4 tablespoons olive oil